james-see/findpi/README.md

 ## Usage

-both `finder.py` and `conscan.py` use multithreading to get the job done, conscan is just a more *modern* implementation
+`sudo python3 conscan.py` use multithreading to get the job done

 ***NOTE: Must Use SUDO***